pulp/pulp-operator/staging_docs/admin/guides/configurations/database.md

 * **no data will be persisted**, the container will mount an emptyDir (all data will be lost in case of pod restart)

-A new `Secret` (&lt;deployment-name>-postgres-configuration) will also be created with some information like:
+A new `Secret` (<deployment-name>-postgres-configuration) will also be created with some information like:

   * the database name
   * the admin user